-Course 80601 is attached to foundational seminar 80612.
+- Course 80601 is attached to foundational seminar 80612.
 Course 80602 is attached to foundational seminar 80614.
 Each project methodology course is held during a three-day period of time and provides preparation for the research project.

-The ministry research project (course 80700) is the culmination of the program of study.
-Through the project, the student has opportunity to apply professional knowledge and documented research into the context of ministry.
+The ministry research project (course 80700), is the culmination of the program of study.
+Through a written report of 75-100 pages, the student has opportunity to apply professional knowledge and documented research into the context of ministry.
+The entire project is supervised by a committee comprised of the faculty supervisor and the professor who taught courses 80601 and 80602.
 Prior to beginning the ministry research project, the student must secure approval of a proposal.
-To secure approval, the student must submit a project prospectus to the appropriate faculty members.
-Once these faculty members approve the prospectus, the Director of the Doctor of Ministry program will recommend the prospectus to the seminary faculty for final approval.
+To secure approval, the student must submit a project prospectus to the two-person committee mentioned above.
+Once this committee approves the prospectus, the Director of the Doctor of Ministry program will recommend the prospectus to the Associate Vice President for Doctoral Studies for recommendation to the faculty for final approval.
 Once the prospectus is approved, the student engages in simultaneous research and practice to conduct the project.
 The results of the project are compiled in written form per specific guidelines.

-After the project paper has been written, the student must successfully defend the project in an oral exam before a committee.
+After the project paper has been written, the student must successfully defend the project in an oral exam before a committee of three persons.
+This committee includes the faculty supervisor, the professor of the project methodology courses, and a third professor who has expertise in the area in which the student prepared his or her project but who has not been involved with the student's project.
+The Director of Professional Doctoral Studies will select this third person.